noobiept-other/blog_example/readme.md

 By default, any files in a `templates` directory on each application will be added to the search path of templates by django.
 We're adding an extra `blog` folder to avoid name collisions with other applications.
 When we want to reference the `listAll.html` for example, we use the `blog/listAll.html`, so its obvious where this template belongs to.

-Now time to apply all migrations to the database.
+Time to apply all migrations to the database.

 `python manage.py makemigrations`
 `python manage.py migrate`